Purpose

 Inclusion Criteria

-1. ≥ 18 and ≤ 65 years of age at the time of consent 2.
+l 1. ≥ 18 and ≤ 65 years of age at the time of consent 2.
 Meets WHO-defined post-COVID-19 condition (WHO definition: 'Post COVID-19 condition occurs in individuals with a history of probable or confirmed SARS-CoV-2 infection, usually 3 months from the onset of COVID-19 with symptoms that last for at least 2 months.
 Common symptoms include fatigue, shortness of breath, cognitive dysfunction but also others and generally have an impact on everyday functioning.
 Symptoms may be new onset following initial recovery from an acute COVID-19 episode or persist from the initial illness.
 Symptoms may also fluctuate or relapse over time).
-3. One or more new onset symptoms that persisted greater than 6 months after the diagnosis of acute COVID-19 infection.
-These symptoms include: cognitive impairment (brain fog), migraines, post exertional malaise (PEM), myalgias, arthralgias, severe fatigue, tachyarrhythmias, postural orthostatic tachycardia syndrome (POTS), and shortness of breath.
-4. Documented confirmation of previous COVID-19 infection from a positive PCR laboratory test and/or medical records from healthcare provider that coincides with the diagnosis of Long-COVID/PASC.
-5. Lyme screen (Borrelia, Bartonella, Babesia) two-tier serologic negative (centrally assessed).
-6. Epstein-Barr Virus (EBV) DNA negative (centrally assessed).
-7. A long hauler index (LHI) of >0.5 8.
-FSS score ≥ 36 9.
-Female participants should be surgically sterilized or post-menopausal or must agree to take effective contraceptive measures during the study period.
+3. One or more new onset symptoms that persisted for greater than 6 months after the diagnosis of acute COVID-19 infection.
+These symptoms include: cognitive impairment (brain fog), migraines, post-exertional malaise (PEM), myalgias, arthralgias, severe fatigue, tachyarrhythmias, postural orthostatic tachycardia syndrome (POTS), and shortness of breath.
+The previous COVID-19 infection should be documented in the form of a positive PCR laboratory test and/or medical records from a healthcare provider.
+The Long-COVID diagnosis should be documented in the medical records by a healthcare provider.
+4. Negative Lyme screen, as measured by the AcuDart test.
+5. Epstein-Barr Virus (EBV) DNA negative (centrally assessed).
+6. A long hauler index (LHI) of >0.71 7.
+A PROMIS Fatigue 10a T-score score > 55 8.
+Participants of childbearing potential should be surgically sterilized or post-menopausal or must agree to take effective contraceptive measures during the study period.
 Adequate methods of birth control include: condoms, male or female, with or without a spermicide; diaphragm or cervical cap with spermicide; intrauterine device; any of the methods that require a prescription (such as contraceptive pills or path) or a male partner who has previously undergone vasectomy.
-10. Participant is willing and able to participate in the study and comply with all study requirements.
-11. Participant provided signed and dated IRB approved informed consent prior to initiation of any study procedures.
+9. Participant is willing and able to participate in the study and comply with all study requirements.
+10. Participant provided signed and dated IRB approved informed consent prior to initiation of any study procedures.
+11. Participant is able to read and understand English.

 Exclusion Criteria